[Gilbert Logo]

 © 1986 Revised 1987 - 2002 Donald E. and David W. Gilbert II

-For more than 30 years, Gilbert® has taught that wall-mounted traps, strategically placed, down low, best catch day-flying insects like the housefly.
-It is the nature of the fly to be below five feet (even skimming the floor) when they are most responsive to traps.
-Most night-fliers may best respond at higher heights, but they respond to light quicker and from greater distances than day-fliers, and will readily come down to traps.
-Most food plant and pharmaceutical laboratories can be handled with a well-designed system, consisting primarily of strategically placed, low, wall-mounted, professional flytraps.
-However, there are exceptions!
-Decorative Wall-Sconce Flytraps have an art and science of their own.
+Over 35 years ago, we discovered that traps placed down low best catch day-flying insects like the housefly.
+It is the fly's nature to be below five feet (even skimming the floor) when they are most responsive to traps.
+Since flies are a primary target and tough to catch; a well-designed system, consisting primarily of strategically placed, low, wall-mounted, professional traps is usually the best overall design.
+However, there are exceptions...

 Visual Acuity

 Generally speaking, most insects do not respond to light traps more than a hundred feet away.
-Houseflies appear to respond at about 20 to 25 feet with a significant increase at about 12 feet**, but just as important is the nature of the response.
+Houseflies appear to respond at about 20 to 25 feet with a significant increase at about 12 feet**, but more important is the nature of the response.

 Nature Of The Fly

-Many flies will respond immediately to a flytrap, most do not.
-In our lab tests with 100 houseflies, pro flytraps sometimes catch 20 to 30% in the first five minutes, 50 to 60% in 15 minutes, and 100% in less than two hours.
+Many flies will respond immediately to our ILTs, most do not.
+In our lab tests with 100 houseflies, pro ILTs sometimes catch 20 to 30% in the first five minutes, 50 to 60% in 15 minutes, and 100% in less than two hours.
 On average, however, they have caught 92% in seven hours, 98% in 24 hours, and 99% in 36 hours.
-Quite often, a fly or two will be completely unresponsive for two or even three days; then suddenly, it's caught.
+Usually a fly or two will be completely unresponsive for two or even three days; then suddenly, it's caught.
 All appear to respond, eventually, but in their own time.

 Designing A Professional Flytrap System